borglab/gtsam.org/index.md

 <section class="release-section" id="cuda" aria-labelledby="cuda-title">
   <h2 id="cuda-title">CUDA optimization</h2>
-  <p>The CUDA backend provides GPU-accelerated Levenberg–Marquardt optimization.
+  <p>The experimental, opt-in CUDA backend provides GPU-accelerated Levenberg–Marquardt optimization.
 The general sparse path retains factor linearization on the CPU and performs the linear solve on the GPU; the specialized structure-from-motion path also moves linearization to the GPU.
 Available solver configurations include cuDSS and preconditioned conjugate gradients, with a dense Cholesky option for the reduced SfM Schur system.</p>
+  <p>To use CUDA from Python, compile GTSAM and its Python wrapper on a CUDA-equipped machine with both <code>GTSAM_ENABLE_CUDA=ON</code> and <code>GTSAM_BUILD_PYTHON=ON</code>.
+The standard 4.3.0 Python wheels do not include <code>gtsam.cuda</code>.
+See the <a href="/build/#cuda-with-python">CUDA Python build instructions</a> for prerequisites, installation, and verification.</p>
   <p class="attribution">Ruogu Li implemented the CUDA backend, with contributions from Frank Dellaert.
 The benchmark article documents the hardware, solver configurations, and timing breakdowns.</p>
   <ul class="resource-links">
     <li>Notebooks: <a href="https://borglab.github.io/gtsam/sparselevenbergmarquardtoptimizer/">Sparse LM</a> · <a href="https://borglab.github.io/gtsam/cudasfmlevenbergmarquardtoptimizer/">CUDA SfM</a> · <a href="https://borglab.github.io/gtsam/cudasfmgncoptimizer/">Robust SfM with GNC</a></li>